§ 4401 Short title.

 Such notice shall be mailed to all commissioners within 30 days following the action taken or the date on which such action occurs;

 b.
-To report to the Board of Directors when he/she has taken any of the actions set forth in paragraph a. of this subdivision or has received a report from any other commissioner indicating that any such action has been taken in another state.
+To report to the Board of Directors when he or she has taken any of the actions set forth in paragraph (1)a. of this section or has received a report from any other commissioner indicating that any such action has been taken in another state.
 Such report to the Board of Directors shall contain all significant details of the action taken or the report received from another commissioner;

 c.
-To report to the Board of Directors when he/she has reasonable cause to believe from any examination, whether completed or in process, of any member company that such company may be an impaired or insolvent insurer; and
+To report to the Board of Directors when he or she has reasonable cause to believe from any examination, whether completed or in process, of any member company that such company may be an impaired or insolvent insurer; and

 d.
 To furnish to the Board of Directors the NAIC Early Warning Tests developed by the National Association of Insurance Commissioners, and the Board may use the information contained therein in carrying out its duties and responsibilities under this section.
 Such report and the information contained therein shall be kept confidential by the Board of Directors until such time as made public by the Commissioner or other lawful authority.

-(2) The Commissioner may seek the advice and recommendations of the Board of Directors concerning any matter affecting his/her duties and responsibilities regarding the financial condition of member companies and companies seeking admission to transact insurance business in this State.
+(2) The Commissioner may seek the advice and recommendations of the Board of Directors concerning any matter affecting his or her duties and responsibilities regarding the financial condition of member companies and companies seeking admission to transact insurance business in this State.

 (3) The Board of Directors may, upon majority vote, make reports and recommendations to the Commissioner upon any matter germane to the solvency, liquidation, rehabilitation or conservation of any member insurer or germane to the solvency of any company seeking to do an insurance business in this State.
 Such reports and recommendations shall not be considered public documents.

 (4) It shall be the duty of the Board of Directors, upon majority vote, to notify the Commissioner of any information indicating any member insurer may be an impaired or insolvent insurer.